1. Are sport and recreational facilities opened to the public?

 9. I run a yoga studio.
 What are some of the safe management measures that I need to take note of?

-Some safe management measures (SMMs) for yoga studios include adhering to the maximum facility capacity, limiting group activities to no more than 5 participants and 1 instructor, as well as maintaining 3m between different groups and ensuring no intermixing between different groups.
+Some safe management measures (SMMs) for yoga studios include adhering to the maximum facility capacity, limiting group activities to no more than eight participants per group, as well as maintaining 3m between different groups and ensuring no intermixing between different groups.

 For a full list of SMM, please view Sport Singapore’s latest advisory.